How to Set Up a VPN on Your Router

 - Tomato Installation and Configuration

-They should give you enough information to get the firmware that will let you set up a VPN on your router.
+They should provide enough information to get the firmware that will let you set up a VPN on your router.

 Step 2: Get Your VPN’s Server Information